Troubleshoot wireless network connection problems in 10 steps

 - Incompatible data rates.
-At home, it's common to try to stretch the signal from a wireless router as far as it can go.
+At home, it's common to stretch the signal from a wireless router as far as it can go.
 This is done with high power and low data rates that enable cells to stretch farther with lower performance at the edges.
-Some client devices require those low data rates, but it's common to disable these slower rates and shrink the cells at work where capacity is more important than simple coverage.
+Some client devices require those low data rates, but it's common to disable these slower rates and shrink the cells at work, where capacity is more important than simple coverage.

-In spite of all these potential wireless connection problems, most well-run IT groups have an established WLAN policy that guides security, ensures performance baselines and keeps users from going rogue with incompatible hardware brought into the workplace.
+In spite of these potential wireless connection problems, most well-run IT groups have an established WLAN policy that guides security, ensures performance baselines and keeps users from going rogue with incompatible hardware brought into the workplace.

 Wireless troubleshooting best practices